Gears 5 collectibles guide – all collectible and component locations

 When you find a giant painted bone on the main path, head into the nearby bushes.
 Within you’ll find a helmet from a lost COG soldier.

-Make your way past the steam vent and a boy will “shoot” his toy lancer at you.
-He’ll run away, leaving the lancer behind the cement block to the right-hand side of the street.
+After the checkpoint gate, you’ll come across the main town.
+Make your way past the steam vent and a boy will taunt you by calling you fascists before running away. leaving his toy lancer behind the cement block to the right-hand side of the street.

 Major Howl and the Battlin’ Ants